Tick Size Pilot ("TSP" or "Pilot") Program:

-10) Once you review the API License Agreement, click the I Agree button at the bottom.
+10) Click the I Agree button at the bottom.

-11) Under the section "Windows" on the right side, download one of the IB API packages listed and install it.
+11) Under the section Windows on the left side, download one of the IB API packages listed and install it.

 12) Once the installation has completed, log back into TWS.

-While MetaTrader is not a participant in The Marketplace@IB, and does not support integration with the TWS, different vendors such as Trade-Commander (trade-commander.com), and jTWSdata (www.tradingsoftwarelab.com/jtwsdata/) do offer software which they represent acts as a bridge between MetaTrader and the TWS.
+Note: Besides oneZero Hub Gateway, different vendors such as Trade-Commander and jTWSdata also offer a software which they represent, acts as a bridge between MetaTrader 4/5 and the TWS.
 As is the case with other third-party software applications, IB is not in a position to provide information or recommendations as to the compatibility or operation of such software.

 Account holders are encouraged to routinely monitor their order submissions with the objective of optimizing efficiency and minimizing 'wasted' or non-executed orders.
 As inefficient orders have the potential to consume a disproportionate amount of system resources.
 IB measures the effectiveness of client orders through the Order Efficiency Ratio (OER).
 This ratio compares aggregate daily order activity relative to that portion of activity which results in an execution and is determined as follows: